Shades of pink: French pink

-At right is displayed the color French pink, which is the tone of pink that is called pink (rose) in the Pourpre.com color list, a color list widely popular in France.
+Displayed here is the color French pink, which is the tone of pink that is called pink (rose) in the Pourpre.com color list, a color list widely popular in France.

 Bright pink

 Bright pink is a maximally saturated tone of pink that is another name for the color rose.

 In most Indo-European languages, the color that in English is called pink is called rosa; therefore, the color that is called rose in English is called bright rosa in most European and Latin American countries (using whatever adjective in a particular language means bright in that language).

 Persian pink

-The color Persian pink is displayed at right, a bright, purplish pink.
+Displayed here is the color Persian pink, a bright, purplish pink.

 The first recorded use of Persian pink as a color name in English was in 1923.

 Rose pink

-The color Rose pink is displayed at right, a bright, purplish pink.
+Displayed here is the color Rose pink, a bright, purplish pink.

 The first recorded use of rose pink as a color name in English was in 1761.